65 Gliders & Sailplanes

 Empennage

-The empennage consists of the horizontal and vertical tail surfaces as well as their control surfaces (elevator and rudder).
-In trimmed flight, the vertical tail will not produce lift.
-The horizontal tail will produce some lift, but it is small enough to be neglected.
+The empennage comprises the horizontal and vertical tail surfaces, along with their respective control surfaces (elevator and rudder).
+In trimmed, symmetric flight, the vertical tail produces negligible side force because the sideslip angle is essentially zero.
+The horizontal tail will produce some lift, but it is small enough that its induced drag is usually small and is often neglected in first-order analyses.
 Therefore, it is reasonable to represent the empennage drag as a profile contribution, i.e.,

-where S_{\rm tail} is the projected planform areas of the tail surfaces in the aggregate, and d_3 depends on the specific tail design.
-Values of d_3 can be most reliably obtained from wind tunnel tests on scaled models at or near the Reynolds numbers of flight, although historical data derived from flight tests is useful too.
+where S_{\rm tail} is the sum of the projected planform areas of the tail surfaces, and d_3 depends on the specific tail design.
+Values of d_3 can be obtained most reliably from wind-tunnel tests on scaled models at or near the Reynolds numbers of flight; historical data derived from flight tests are also useful.
 A value of d_3 = 0.008 is often used for sailplanes.

 Total Drag

-The total drag on the sailplane is the sum of the preceding drag components, i.e.,
+The total drag on the sailplane is the sum of the preceding area-normalized drag components, i.e.,

 or